rr326/waboardsailing/windmap/DEVNOTES.md

 -   Then, separately a server to serve the data
 -   Then a webpage that displays the data

+## Javascript + Python

+-   I'm going to leave the scraper in typescript.
+-   Obviously front end code will be in javascript.
+-   Everything else will be python.
+EG: the server.

 ## Scraper

 ```typescript